-Most people recover in 2-3 days without serious long-term health consequences.
+Most people recover in 2-3 days without long-term severe health consequences.

 Young children infected with rotavirus may experience severe watery diarrhea for a week; this is likely to cause dehydration.

 Rotavirus can also cause vomiting and a high fever.
-In young children, adenoviruses can cause diarrhea that lasts up to 2 weeks.
+In young children, adenoviruses can cause diarrhea for up to 2 weeks.